nimbix/jarvice-helm/README.md

 ### Helm package manager for kubernetes (https://helm.sh/)

-Installing JARVICE requires that the `helm` executable be installed on a client machine which has access to a kubernetes cluster.
+Deploying JARVICE requires that the `helm` executable be installed on a client machine which has access to a kubernetes cluster.
 The `install-helm` shell script included in the `scripts` directory of this helm chart can be used to install `helm`.